- 2020 - 2021 Travel Deals

 We hope with these new safety protocols, special savings, and our Risk-Free Booking Policy, you are excited to move forward with the travel plans that you have been dreaming of making.
 Whenever you’re ready to take the next step, we’re here to help – Call us at +84.982116630 or email us at [email protected] to reserve and get the best out of our Offers.

 3, Special secret souvenir offered by Indochina Pioneer

 - Discover the spectacular maze of Cu Chi tunnels below the ground.
-See the Notre-Dame Cathedral and the Reunification Palace in Ho Chi Minh City
+See the Notre Dame Cathedral and the Reunification Palace in Ho Chi Minh City

-- Enjoy a discovery day in lush green Ben Tre town – Home of coconut in Mekong Delta
+- Enjoy a discovery day in lush green Ben Tre town – Home of coconut in the Mekong Delta

 - Walk through the little alley streets of Hanoi Old Quarter.
 Enjoy the local food discovery tour

 - Take the overnight cruise trip.
 Admire Halong Bay’s majestic beauty